seb54000/tpcs-workstations/README.md

 Need to upload the files manually for the moment, much more quicker on a machine where the FUSE gdrive is mounted :

   - Copy the files from FUSE gdrive to a temporary local dir
-    - or open a shell from the GUSE grdive folder (in nautilus explorer, right click)
+    - or open a shell from the FUSE gdrive folder (in nautilus explorer, right click)
+  - SCP :
+    - `ssh -i $(pwd)/key cloudus@docs.tpcs.multiseb.com 'chmod 777 /var/www/html'`
-  - SCP `scp -i $(pwd)/key /var/tmp/my-file cloudus@docs.tpcs.multiseb.com:/var/www/html/`
+    - `scp -i $(pwd)/key /var/tmp/my-file cloudus@docs.tpcs.multiseb.com:/var/www/html/`
 Then simply terraform init/plan/apply and point your browser to the different URLs :

 In case you need to install terraform